anitwek/alternatives-to-us/README.md

 Contributions are welcome! 🎉

-Here’s how you can help:
+How YOU can help:
 1. **Suggest new entries**: Open an issue on GitHub with your suggestion.
 2. **Submit a pull request**: Add your entry directly by forking the repository and submitting a pull request.

 Follow this format for new entries:
 `- **Service Name** (Country): Description.
 [Website Link]`

-Let’s grow this list together.
+Let’s grow this list together!